rashedacse/Cpp/README.md

 25.Write a C++ program to linear search.

-26..Write a C++ program to reverse number.
+26.Write a C++ program to reverse number.

+27.Write a C++ program to reverse string.